Note: The full list of Professional Standards Policy Statements can be viewed here.

 - Publication can only occur after a second violation occurs within three (3) years.

-- Ethics citation discipline is not included in the violation count unless the association has affirmatively authorized publication within their citation policy.
+- Ethics citation discipline may be included in the violation count if the association has affirmatively authorized publication within their citation policy.

 - Publication can only be made in an official communication vehicle intended primarily for members of the Association(s) in which the violator holds (held) membership.
 Where the official communication vehicle is electronic or Internet-based, access must be limited to Association members.